 Jeff Rosenberg, BlackRock; Ryan Streeter, American Enterprise Institute; and Jared Bernstein, Center on Budget and Policy Priorities, discuss April's strong jobs report and its likely impact on the markets, and Fed policy.

-CNBC's Rick Santelli breaks down the weekly numbers on unemployment and labor costs.
+CNBC's Hampton Pearson breaks down the latest data on jobs, unemployment and labor participation.

-CNBC's Rick Santelli breaks down the latest numbers on unemployment.
+CNBC's Rick Santelli and Steve Liesman break down the latest data on jobs, productivity and trade.

 Retail is the dominant sector shedding jobs, says John Challenger, Challenger, Gray & Christmas, providing key takeaways from this month's employment data.